Did Ukraine launch a strike on Putin’s residence – or is it a Russian show for Trump?

 From a technical standpoint, Ukraine does have the weapons to launch an attack on Putin’s presidential residence using strike drones and missile systems, according to Oleksandr Kovalenko, a Ukrainian military and security analyst for the Information Resistance group.

-With the residence located 400 miles (650 kilometres) from the Ukrainian border launch sites could allow for strikes of up to 430 miles (700km) into Russia.
+With the residence located 400 miles (650km) from the Ukrainian border launch sites could allow for strikes of up to 430 miles (700km) into Russia.

-“Ukraine possesses long-range strike drones with a flight range exceeding 1,000 kilometres, as well as missile systems capable of covering such distances—namely the R-360 Neptune missile, and, of course, the FP-5 Flamingo missile, which is likewise capable of reaching that range,” Kovalenko tells The Independent.
+“Ukraine possesses long-range strike drones with a flight range exceeding 1,000km, as well as missile systems capable of covering such distances – namely the R-360 Neptune missile, and, of course, the FP-5 Flamingo missile, which is likewise capable of reaching that range,” Kovalenko tells The Independent.
 “So technically, such a strike would have been possible.”

 The evidence on the ground